qubitserfed/Qubos/README.md

 # Qubos

-Polytime simulator of the Clifford modulo phase group.
+Polytime simulator of the Clifford group.
+Phase accurate.

 ### How to build this
 ```